Maattrraan: Plot

-Vimal is declared brain-dead, and his heart is transplanted to Akhil.
-After the brothers are separated through a surgery, which results in Vimal's total death, Akhil and Anjali become depressed.
-Sudha is warned that Energion is adulterated, and confronts Ramachandran, who asks the food safety department to inspect their company.
+Vimalan is declared brain-dead and his heart is transplanted to Akhilan.
+After the brothers are separated through a surgery, which results in Vimalan's total death, Akhilan and Anjali become depressed.
+Sudha is warned that Energion is adulterated and confronts Ramachandran, who asks the food safety department to inspect their company.
 To her surprise, Energion is declared safe and hygienic.
 Meanwhile, Akhilan captures Prathap, who is then killed by an oncoming train.
 Akhilan tracks down Dinesh, using Prathap's phone.
 He finds the pen drive that contains several documents declaring that the ingredients supplied at the cattle farm are unsafe to eat.
 It is also revealed that the scheme was planned in Punjab.

-Accompanied by Anjali, Akhil sets out to solve the mystery.
-They seek the help of Anjali's friend, Ashok, who works for the Indian Embassy in Ukraine.
+Accompanied by Anjali, Akhilan sets out to solve the mystery.
+They seek the help of Anjali's friend, Ashok, who works for the Indian Embassy in Ukvania, a post-Soviet state.
 However, Ashok is killed by Dinesh, who tracked him down.
-They discover photos showing athletes competing under the USSR in the 1992 Summer Olympics.
+They discover photos showing athletes competing under the Soviet Union in the 1992 Summer Olympics.
 The athletes in the photos were declared dead in a plane crash.
-They discover at an army research center that Ramachandran created Energion as a steroid to improve the performance of athletes at the Olympics.
-Despite the country performing well, the athletes became unwell from the ingredients of the steroid, leading to their deaths.
+They discover at an army research centre that Ramachandran created Energion as a steroid to improve the performance of athletes at the Olympics.
+Despite the country performing well, the athletes became critically unwell from the ingredients of the steroid.
 The plane crash was fabricated to avoid national shame.
 They learn that the Energion could only be detected using an ionization enhancer.
 Dinesh tracks them down and proceeds to attack them.
-Akhil manages to kill his goons, including Dinesh.
-Akhil discovers that Ramachandran sent Dinesh to kill Vimal and Volga.
+Akhilan manages to kill his goons, including Dinesh.
+He discovers that Ramachandran sent Dinesh to kill Vimalan and Volga.

-He takes the ingredients back to India and exposes Ramachandran.
-As Ramachandran is about to be arrested, Akhil requests him to surrender and finds out that he and Vimal are a result of his father's failed experiment.
-He and Vimal were made up of several talented people's DNA.
+Akhilan takes the ingredients back to India and exposes Ramachandran.
+As Ramachandran goes into hiding, Akhilan requests him to surrender, but Ramachandran retorts that he and Vimal are a result of his father's failed experiment, made up of several talented people's DNA.
 Ramachandran reveals that he used society to create Energion.
-Ramachandran attempts to kill Akhilan, but his leg is crushed by a falling rock.
-Mournfully, Akhil leaves his father to die by letting rats chew his flesh.
-Antidotes are given to all the children who drank Energion across the country, and Akhil is given national recognition for his work.
-Sometime later, Akhil and Anjali get married and become parents to conjoined twins.
+He attempts to kill Akhilan with a rock, but his leg is crushed by the same rock.
+Mournfully, Akhilan leaves his father to die by letting rats chew his flesh.
+Antidotes are given to all the children who drank Energion across the country, and Akhilan is given national recognition for his work.
+Sometime later, Akhilan and Anjali marry and become parents to conjoined twins.